14dstcyr/smart-store-ddstcyr/README.md

 #### Scenario
 Now that we have designed and populated our data warehouse (P4), we will analyze and visualize the stored data to generate business intelligence insights.

 Reporting tools allow us to turn raw data into actionable insights that drive business decisions.
 Since BI professionals work across multiple platforms, this project ensures that everyone gains equivalent experience, regardless of operating system.

--Windows users will work with Power BI Desktop.
+Windows users will work with Power BI Desktop.
 Mac/Linux users will implement the same concepts using Spark SQL and Python.
 We will apply core BI techniques (slicing, dicing, and drilldown) and generate interactive visualizations to explore business performance.
 This project reinforces key data analysis and reporting skills used across industries.
 ---